folio-org/kitfox-github/.github/docs/commit-and-push-changes.md

-# Commit Application Changes Workflow
+# Commit and Push Changes Workflow

-**Workflow**: `commit-application-changes.yml`
+**Workflow**: `commit-and-push-changes.yml`
-**Purpose**: Git operations for committing and pushing application changes
-**Type**: Reusable workflow (`workflow_call`)
+**Purpose**: Generic Git operations for committing and pushing repository changes from artifacts **Type**: Reusable workflow (`workflow_call`)

 ## 🎯 Overview

-This workflow handles all Git operations for committing and pushing changes to application repositories.
-It supports branch creation, multiline commit messages, GitHub App authentication, and flexible branch management strategies.
+This is a generic, reusable workflow that handles Git operations for committing and pushing changes to any repository.
+It downloads files from a workflow artifact, commits them to a specified branch, and pushes to the remote repository.
+Perfect for automated update workflows, release preparation, or any scenario where changes need to be committed from CI/CD pipelines.

+**Key Features**:
+- Downloads changes from workflow artifacts
+- Supports branch creation from source branches
+- Multiline commit message support
+- GitHub App authentication for cross-repo operations
+- Dry-run mode for testing
+- Graceful handling of no-change scenarios

 ## 📋 Workflow Interface